 Medium-bodied glasses are smaller than Bordeaux glasses.
 They will soften some flavors and will keep a little more of the ethanol vapors in the glass.
-We suggest these medium-sized glasses with lighter-alcohol, old world wines that have pronounced savory characteristics.
+We suggest these medium-sized glasses with lighter-alcohol, old world wines such as Chianti and Rhone that have pronounced savory characteristics.

 Burgundy glasses work well with lighter, more delicate reds.
 The space of the bowl allows the aroma to accumulate.
 The shorter lip also encourages the wine to run over the tip of the palate.
 This can enhance the sweetness of the wine.
-Some drinkers even enjoy champagne or full-bodied whites from burgundy glasses.
+Some drinkers even enjoy Champagne or full-bodied white wines from Burgundy glasses.

 The 2 Types of White Wine Glasses

 White wine does not need as much space to breathe as red wine.
-White wines often need a smaller glass to preserve the delicate and subtle aromas.
-These tighter, narrow bowled glasses concentrate and preserve the wine’s qualities.
+White wines often need a smaller glass to preserve their delicate and subtle aromas.
+These tighter, narrower-bowled glasses concentrate and preserve the wine’s qualities.

 You will also find that white wine glasses have shorter bowls.
 This allows the drinker to bring their nose closer to the wine to better experience its aromatic qualities.
 White wine glasses will also have longer stems than red wine glasses.
 This is because white wine is typically served at a lower temperature, and your hand can warm the wine if it is too close to the bowl of the glass.
 To mitigate this, white wine glasses’ long stems allow the drinker to keep their hand farther from the bowl.